Xavier Claeys: “While I was learning how to program, I started to discover the beauty of numerical analysis”

 So when you got in Paris, why did you decide to start again working on this topic if you had difficulties with it?

-I decided to try to implement this, but there were only few numerical codes and libraries available for boundary-integral equations.
-So, even though I was a beginner in programming, I decided to try to code it from scratch by myself.
+I decided to try to implement this, but there were only few available numerical codes and libraries available for boundary-integral equations.
+So, even though I was a beginner in programming, I decided to try to programme it from scratch by myself.
 I thought that it would be a good opportunity to simply learn.
-Later, I developed my own boundary-integral equation library, called BEMTool, that only primarily aimed at solving Multi-Trace formulations.
+Later, I developed my own boundary-integral equation library, called BEMtool.
+That really primarily aimed at solving those multi-trace formulations, the name that we gave to this formulation.

 Later on, when I arrived in Jacques-Louis Lions laboratory in Paris, I met strong experts in domain decomposition and high-performance computing.
 I thus decided to really get interested into domain decomposition and spent a couple of years trying to import in this new field my theoretical framework on multi-domain scattering for integral equations.
 This is what I’m doing now.